-Here are some quick tips and reminders on how to help your lawn and valuable trees, shrubs and flowers make it through these difficult times.
+Here are some quick tips and reminders on how to help your lawn and valuable trees, shrubs, and flowers deal with drought and heat conditions so that they make it through these difficult times.

-– Water deeply and regularly using our guidelines: high temperatures and wind can dessicate the ground very quickly so the soil will need replenishing.
+2. Water deeply and regularly using our guidelines: high temperatures and wind can desiccate the ground very quickly so the soil will need replenishing.
 Shallow and frequent watering causes more harm than you think.
 Sprinkler systems that go on every day for 10-15 minutes don’t create healthy plants and only create a false state of security.

-– Water in the morning or early evening: to prevent water loss from evaporation.
+3. Water in the morning or early evening: to prevent water loss from evaporation.
 If watering at night, you may encourage some leaf diseases and fungal issues.
 These normally won’t kill plants and are more aesthetic.
-Better to water at night then to never water at all.
+Better to water at night than to never water at all.

-– Get a hose end timer!: One of the main reasons people don’t get around to watering is that they don’t have the time to hang around and turn the hose off.
+5. Get a hose-end timer!: One of the main reasons people don’t get around to watering is that they don’t have the time to hang around and turn the hose off.
 Well, these relatively inexpensive devices will turn off the water for you after a predetermined interval.
 Budget about $25-$100 depending on manual vs. digital.

 The first rule is that if you follow the rules, mowing will be easier!

-– Throw out your calendar: Grass cant tell if its the weekend or not, it needs to be mowed when it needs to be mowed.
-This depends on the season and the weather, no matter how important or busy you think you are, the lawn doesnt care…humbling, I know!
+1. Throw out your calendar: Grass can’t tell if it’s the weekend or not, it needs to be mowed when it needs to be mowed.
+This depends on the season and the weather, no matter how important or busy you think you are, the lawn doesn’t care…humbling, I know!

-– 1/3rd rule: Mow as often as necessary so that you are never removing more than one third of the blade at each mowing.
+2. 1/3rd rule: Mow as often as necessary so that you are never removing more than one-third of the blade at each mowing.
 The good news is, this prevents having to rake and bag clippings.
 The lawn can easily absorb and decompose clippings of this size without causing excess thatch.
 It will even add some nutrients back into the soil.

-– Mow high: No not literally, we are talking about turf-grass!
+3. Mow high: No not literally, we are talking about turf-grass!
 Keep the lawn at 2 3/4- 3″ high, not because I said so, but because whoever you believe created grass, made it that way.
 It needs to be at the height to achieve a healthy root system and give you the nice lush look you want.
-Any thing lower, reduces the abilty to produce a proper root system, and also cuts off the main leaves that give you the thick lush look, plus the leaves are the food storage- If you want the look of a golf green, then buy a $4000.00 greens mower, be prepared to water daily, install a $50,000 drainage system under your lawn, fertilize weekly, have plenty of fungicide on hand and plant bentgrass or annual bluegrass that were made to grow and be mowed that short!
+Anything lower, reduces the ability to produce a proper root system and also cuts off the main leaves that give you the thick lush look, plus the leaves are the food storage- If you want the look of a golf green, then buy a $4000.00 greens mower, be prepared to water daily, install a $50,000 drainage system under your lawn, fertilize weekly, have plenty of fungicide on hand and plant bentgrass or annual bluegrass that were made to grow and be mowed that short!

-– Sharpen your blade: One of the most common problems we see with lawns is the “torn-look” of mowing with a dull blade.
-Not only does this make the grass tips look brown, fuzzy and ragged, it invites disease by increasing the surface area for pathogen entry.
+5. Sharpen your blade: One of the most common problems we see with lawns is the “torn-look” of mowing with a dull blade.
+Not only does this make the grass tips look brown, fuzzy, and ragged, it invites disease by increasing the surface area for pathogen entry.